 I am a name, not a number

-If the client’s pay-range gives them a cut and pays your salary, that’s your next three-to-six months booked.
+- Does the client's pay-range give them a cut and meet your salary expectations?

 Is anything about contracting painless?

-As alluded above, unless you work through an umbrella, you don't just clock on and off and consider your day done.
+As alluded earlier, you don't just clock on and off and consider your day done.
 Limited company contractors have the small matter of running their business, too.

-Through an agency or umbrella, accounts—or payslips – are a tad different.
+Contracting through an agency or umbrella, accounts—or payslips—work more like PAYE.
+It is an easier option.
 But unless you're new to the game, the limited company route is by far the more lucrative option.

-The greatest responsibility therein is the accounting element.
+The greatest responsibility of running a Limited Company is the accounting element.
 It can be the most testing and damaging aspect of your business to your livelihood if you don't get it right.

-On one hand, you don't want your earnings to raise the suspicions of the tax man.
+On one hand, you don't want your income to make HMRC suspicious.
 In the same breath, you want to retain as much of your income as the law permits.